 Pratt, Mary Louise.
 “Arts of the Contact Zone.”
 Profession (1991): 33-40.
 Web.

-Tuffery, Michel.
-Pisupo Lua Afe.
+Tuffery, Michael.
+Pisupo Lua Afe (Corned Beef 2000).
 1994.
-Flattened tin cans.
-Museum of New Zealand Tongarewa Collection, New
+Flattened tin cans, riveted together.
+Museum of New Zealand, Te Papa Tongarewa Collection.